 - Don’t share nudes with your face and beware of other identifiable features on your body (like tattoos)

 Chatting about sex

 It’s sexy and useful to talk about what you’re into and what you’re not into before you meet.
-With practice, you should feel comfortable to talk about your limits and your turn-ons.
+With practice, you should feel more comfortable talking about your limits and your turn-ons.
 If someone is not respecting your boundaries, that’s a red flag.
-If you start to talk about sex online, this is a great opportunity to let your partner know what safer sex methods you use, and talk to each other about your STI/HIV status.
+If you start to talk about sex online, this is a great opportunity to let your partner know what safer sex methods you use and talk to each other about your STI/HIV status.
 You can ask questions like:

 - When was your last STI check?